bthornton505/uber-lyft-expense-app/README.md

   - Run `$ rake db:migrate`
   - Run `$ rake db:seed`
   - Run `$ rails server`
-- Now you should have the app open up in your browser
+- Now navigate to the URL: localhost:3000 and you should be able to run the application

 <!-- In order to use the Github OmniAuth login, you will need to set up your own Github key and secret in a .env file in the root directory of the project. -->